 If you are currently dealing with plantar fasciitis, really take a look at your shoes.
 If they haven't been changed (depending on your activity level and what you use them for) in the last 6 months to a year, then they aren't doing your feet justice.
 Treat yourself to a new pair.
 Your feet will thank you for this.

 Personally, when I developed plantar fasciitis, I had 1 pair of Nikes that I wore everywhere, including at work, the gym, and to run errands.
-This pair was several years old and had definitely seen better days.
-This was one factor that definitely lead to me developing plantar fasciitis.
+This pair was several years old and had seen better days.
+This was one factor that definitely led to me developing plantar fasciitis.

 Unfortunately, the majority of Nike's sneakers are very flimsy and are made from low-quality materials.
 This can increase your risk of having foot problems like plantar fasciitis over time if you are wearing them constantly.

-Sneakers or athletic shoes are ideal to wear when dealing with plantar fasciitis due to the amount of cushion they can have.
+Sneakers or athletic shoes are ideal to wear when dealing with plantar fasciitis.
 But not everyone can wear sneakers for most of the day.
 If you have to wear dress shoes for work, here is another blog post I wrote on the top dress shoe brands for people with plantar fasciitis: https://www.directpodiatryaz.com/post/thebestdressshoesforplantarfasciitis

 2. Make sure you are wearing the right shoe size